Davidg412/Library/README.md

 The fundamental point of tihs project was to utilize object constructors by using them to create new books to add to the library.

-This project utilizes HTML, CSS, and vanilla JS.
+This project utilizes HTML, CSS, and vanilla JS: https://davidg412.github.io/Library/

 ![image](https://user-images.githubusercontent.com/103713915/209180344-a774d978-91dc-4d14-a114-6eeab7370bfd.png)